 New "Logic" Tools for "Create Mode"

 Logic is the term used for activating, deactivating, or influencing the level using sensors or switches.

 Microchips are a new tool that allow logic on circuit boards to be condensed into a small scape, thus saving physical space in the level, and saving thermometer room.

-Any logic or even tool that you would normally stick to the side of a contraption in LBP1 can be added onto the circuit board.
+Any logic or even tool that the player would normally stick to the side of a contraption in LBP1 can be added onto the circuit board.
 Magnetic Key sensors and Emitters use the Microchips to act as the position of the sensor.